Best Practices in Attendance

 - The student should notify the instructor of the expected absence ahead of time; this might help gauge the overall responsibility of the student.

-- Check-In Yes (CIY): Applied when the student has met the requirements of check-in (active participation) for either a Distance Course or a face-to-face course not physically meeting for a day (i.e. Industry Days, career fairs, etc.) or an internship.
+- Check-In Yes (CIY): Applied when the student has met the requirements of check-in (active participation) for either a Distance Delivery course or a face-to-face course not physically meeting for a day (i.e. Industry Days, career fairs, etc.) or an internship.

 - A Check-In Yes is equal to a Present (P).